Giving a Great Software Demo: Show Them The Dinosaur First

 Now you have a date and time for a full demo.
 Make sure not to go in cold because you may misfire your topics and key features.

-Identifying the critical business issues, or “CBI”s, is very important.
+- Identifying the critical business issues, or “CBI”s, is very important to the success of your software demo.

 - Why are you on the market for this type of software?